trashbirdecology/luisdva.github.io/_posts/2018-05-09-excel-trivia.md

   group_by(category) %>% mutate(bycat_number = row_number()) %>% ungroup
 {% endhighlight %}

-The resulting tibble has everything we need, but we lost the correct answers with the formatting.
+The resulting tibble has everything we need, but we lost the correct answers when we lost the formatting.

 {% highlight text %}
 # A tibble: 4 x 8